w4bo/2024-bbs-dm/README.md

 # DATA MINING

-- Access this content at: https://github.com/w4bo/2023-bbs-dm
+- Access this content at: https://github.com/w4bo/2024-bbs-dm

 ## `whoami`

 - Matteo Francia, Ph.D. in Computer Science and Engineering (m.francia [at] unibo.it)
-- Enrico Gallinucci, Ph.D. in Computer Science and Engineering
+- Enrico Gallinucci, Ph.D. in Computer Science and Engineering (enrico.gallinucci [at] unibo.it)

 ## This course